fizzed/stork/README.md

  - [stork-launcher](#stork-launcher) will generate well-tested, rock solid, secure launcher scripts from a yaml configuration file for either console or daemon/service JVM apps.
-   The generated launchers will run your app the same way regardless of whether you're running in within Docker, Vagrant, or a traditional system.
+   The generated launchers will run your app the same way regardless of whether you're running within Docker, Vagrant, or a traditional system.

  - [stork-assembly](#stork-assembly) will assemble your JVM app into a standard, well-defined [canonical layout](docs/CANONICAL_LAYOUT.md) as a tarball ready